TranAlan/Ransomware-Detection-Mechanism/README.md

         ├── __init__.py    <- Makes src a Python module
         │
-        ├── data           <- Scripts to download or generate data │   │
+        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
-        │   ├── output
-        │   │    └── binetflow <- Output of downloaded binary netflow files
-        │   └── make_dataset.py
         │
         ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
         │
         ├── kibana         <- Scripts to collect iocs for kibana.
         │
         ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions